Barley with Cauliflower and Vegetable Broth

 • add it to the vegetables.

-Cook for the time indicated on the package, stirring occasionally so it doesn’t stick to the bottom of the pot.
+Let it cook for the time indicated on the package, stirring occasionally to prevent it from sticking to the bottom of the pot.

 Barley with Cauliflower and Vegetable Broth

-• It should cook like a risotto, therefore with little liquid; add more as needed.
+• It should cook like a risotto, so with little liquid, if needed, add more as required.

-• Once cooking is complete, turn off the heat, add the raw oil, pepper to taste, and grated Parmigiano, mix and let rest in the pot for about 5 minutes.
+• When cooking is complete, turn off the heat, add the raw oil, pepper to taste, and grated Parmigiano, stir and let it rest in the pot for about 5 minutes.

 • Serve hot.
-Here’s the Barley with Cauliflower and Vegetable Broth, with traditional preparation.
+Here is the Barley with Cauliflower and Vegetable Broth, prepared in a traditional way.

 • Peel the carrot, onion, and celery.

-Chop them coarsely, put them into the cup and chop for 15 sec at speed 5
+Chop them coarsely, put them in the bowl, and chop for 15 sec at speed 5

 onion and carrot

-• Add the olive oil and sauté for 3 min at 230°F speed 1
+• Add the extra virgin olive oil and sauté for 3 min at 230°F speed 1

-• Pour water or broth with 2 teaspoons of vegetable broth cube into the cup see recipe.
+• Pour the water or broth into the bowl with 2 teaspoons of vegetable bouillon see recipe.

 and cook for 5 minutes at 212°F speed 1

-• Meanwhile, peel the cauliflower, wash it and extract the florets.
+• Meanwhile, peel the cauliflower, wash it, and cut it into florets.
 Add them to the broth and cook for 5 min at 212°F speed 1.

 cauliflower

-• After the time, pour the barley or other grain into the cup, and cook with the measuring cup for the time indicated on the package at 212°F counterclockwise speed 1.
+• After the time has elapsed, pour the barley or other cereal into the bowl, and cook with the measuring cup for the time indicated on the package at 212°F counterclockwise speed 1.

 barley

-• At the end of cooking, leave the barley in the cup for another 5 minutes.
+• At the end of cooking, leave the barley in the bowl for another 5 minutes.

-Then transfer it to a baking dish, adding grated Parmigiano and pepper to taste.
+Then transfer it to a casserole dish, adding the grated Parmigiano and pepper to taste.
 Adjust the salt and serve hot.

-• The Barley with Cauliflower and Vegetable Broth is ready, and we prepared it with our Bimby.
+• The Barley with Cauliflower and Vegetable Broth is ready, and we made it with our Bimby.

 storage

-The condiment without barley can also be frozen for up to 3 months.
+The seasoning without the barley can also be frozen for up to 3 months.

 Ask me